 Working with images in Engee

-Purpose of the example
+The purpose of the example

 Task description

-Image size warning
+Image size Warning

-With a 200 by 200 source image, the model compiles for 18 seconds, initialises for 25, and runs for 0.32 seconds (total 43 s).
+With a 200 by 200 source image, the model compiles for 18 seconds, initializes for 25, and runs for 0.32 seconds (for a total of 43 seconds).

 model_name = "picture_read_model";